aarikpokras/VLATI/docs/VLATI-VIS.md

 The multiplier argument can be followed with an `x`, or alternatively nothing.

-> [!Important]
+{: .important }
-> VLATI-VIS draws its starting date from conf.py, so when running VLATI-VIS, make sure that the date in conf.py applies to the simulation loaded into VLATI-VIS.
+VLATI-VIS draws its starting date from conf.py, so when running VLATI-VIS, make sure that the date in conf.py applies to the simulation loaded into VLATI-VIS.
 In other words, don't change conf.py in between running the main program and VLATI-VIS.
 This will be fixed in the near future.